 Photo 5: Lowest central triad flowers have faded with bloom of central flowers shifting up-stem.
 Note corrugated buds at top of photo, three-part stigmas and broad filaments tipped with twisted anthers.
 Large nectar seeking bees pollinate flowers.

 With fertilization, the ovary with three locules develops into a flat-topped capsule with persistent calyx lobes.
-When capsules dry, stacked light tan seed are released from the top.
+Capsules are an inverted cone-shape with three ribbed sides and three flat sides.
+When capsules dry, stacked light tan seeds are released from round holes at the top of the three flat sides.
 The tiny seeds are flattened, smooth and oval.

 Tall bellflower, an upright annual or short-lived perennial (depending on when seeds germinate), may be welcome in a moist shady natural area or as a specimen plant in a rock garden.
 It has attractive foliage and beautifully shaped, typically blue buds and flowers in early summer.
 Bloom period extends over a month or more and, with adequate moisture, plants remain leafy into late summer.
 Flowers provide pollen to small bees and nectar to large bees.

 - Some authorities treat tall bellflower in its own different genus, Campanulastrum, due to its unusual floral characteristics and lack of bell-shaped corollas.

 Article and photographs by ANPS member Sid Vogelpohl